jileil2/BMJ_thymoma_case_reports/README.md

 If you use this code or build upon the analyses, please cite:

-> *Striational Antibody-Associated Myositis – Bridging the Gap between Thymoma and Myasthenia Gravis: A Systematic Review and Statistical Analysis.* (Submitted to **BMJ**)
+> *Striational Antibody-Associated Myositis – Bridging the Gap between Thymoma and Myasthenia Gravis: A Systematic Review and Statistical Analysis.*
+> (Submitted to **BMJ**)

 ---

 ## Disclaimer

 This repository is provided for academic and research use.
-Results may change as the manuscript undergoes peer review and revisions.
+Results may change as the manuscript undergoes peer review and revision.